Food safety and hygiene

 Serving and display of food

 The regulations also have a degree of flexibility in the serving and display of food.
-For example, food that should normally be kept at or below 8ºC may be kept above that temperature for a single period of four hours to allow it to be served or displayed (e.g., food on a buffet table or a cheese trolley).
+For example, food that should normally be kept at or below 8ºC may be kept above that temperature for a single period of four hours to allow it to be served or displayed (e.g. food on a buffet table or a cheese trolley).
 After this period it should either be thrown away or chilled back to 8ºC or below until used.

 Likewise, food which will be served hot may be kept on display out of temperature control (63ºC and above) for a single period of two hours.
 If any food is left after this time, food should either be discarded, reheated to 63°C or above (in Scotland, food must be reheated to 82° or above), or cooled as quickly as possible to 8°C or below until final consumption.
 Guidance on temperature control legislation in the UK is available on the FSA website.

 Handling ready-to-eat foods safely